booyaa/booyaa.github.io/blog/2017-0035-troubleshooting-rls.md

 To reduce the noise you can drop down to informational:
 `RUST_LOG=rls=info code .`

-This assumes you have the Visual Studio Code command line tools installed to allow you to launch the editor in your terminal.
+This assumes you have Visual Studio Code in your path so it can be launched from the command line.

 Diagnostics will appear in the `Output panel` for the Rust Language Server (the drop down to the right of the panel).